w1ldc4rd-w1z4rd/command-line-collective/2024/05-22-warp-ai/warp-overview.md

 ### 4. **Input Editor**

 - **Feature**: Warp features a rich text input editor for writing and editing commands.
 It supports multiline editing and syntax highlighting.
+Use your mouse just like a modern text editor to edit in place.
 - **Hotkey**: Use `Shift + Enter` to start a new line within the same block.

 ### 5. **Autocomplete**